ballerina-guides/integration-samples/shopify-customer-to-salesforce-customer/Readme.md

 ## Testing

 1. Navigate to the online store view of the development store and register a new customer by providing an email address.
 Validate the confirmation email sent to the provided email address.
-2. Login to Salesforce and check the Customers records.
-New customer record with the given email will be created.
+2. Login to Salesforce and check the Customer records.
+A new customer record with the given email will be created.
 3. In the Shopify store, change the customer's first name and last name.
-Customer name of the corresponding customer will be updated in Salesforce.
+The customer name of the corresponding customer will be updated in Salesforce.